Daycare Essentials Checklist: What to Pack for Daycare

 The pocket does a great job of catching food.
 I like these ones particularly because they’re larger and softer than other silicone bibs I’ve seen.

-When she was 1, I switched to this bib with sleeves.
+When she was one, I switched to this bib with sleeves.

-If you have a small infant at the daycare, you might want to consider giving your infant just to minimize the laundry load.
+If you have a small infant at the daycare, consider giving your infant baby bandana drool bibs just to minimize the laundry load.

 8. Pacifier

-If your baby uses pacifiers, you might want to include this in your daycare supplies kit.
+If your baby uses pacifiers, be sure to include this in your daycare supplies kit.

 I would also consider bringing a clip-on so the pacifier doesn’t fall on the ground.
 The clip-on also works with teethers like this one.